Marcello-Sega/namd/README.txt

 	http://www.ks.uiuc.edu/Research/namd/

-VMD, NAMD, and BioCoRE represent a broad effort by the Theoretical and Computational Biophysics Group, an NIH Resource for Macromolecular Modeling and Bioinformatics, to develop and freely distribute effective tools (with source code) for molecular dynamics studies in structural biology.
+VMD, NAMD, and BioCoRE represent a broad effort by the Theoretical and Computational Biophysics Group, an NIH Center for Macromolecular Modeling and Bioinformatics, to develop and freely distribute effective tools (with source code) for molecular dynamics studies in structural biology.
 For more information, see http://www.ks.uiuc.edu/

-The NAMD project is funded by the National Institutes of Health (grant number PHS 5 P41 RR05969).
+The NAMD project is funded by the National Institutes of Health National Institute of General Medical Sciences (PHS 5 P41 RR05969).